-Python packaging, dependency management and isolation
+Python packaging, environment and dependency management

 “import antigravity” raises an exception if you want CUDA antigravity

-April 18, 2011 — March 20, 2024
+April 18, 2011 — December 5, 2024

-Python is one of the worst languages for this, worse even than the notoriously bad node.js.
-While node.js has been criticised for settling on a bad package manager, python instead settled on several bad package managers.
-It is confusing and chaotic, unpleasant and bad, and in my experience it is the single biggest barrier to entry for new python users, both technically and socio-culturally, because all the systems are plagued by long-running arguments, some of which are highly personal.
-To use a language you should ideally not have to develop opinions about so many community disputes some of which have lately resolved and many of which will probably stay with us forever.
+has been criticised for settling on a bad package manager, Python instead settled on several bad package managers.
+It is confusing and chaotic, inconvenient and dangerous, and in my experience, this fact is the single biggest barrier to entry for new Python users, both technically and socio-culturally, because all the systems are plagued by long-running arguments, some of which are highly personal.
+To use a language, you should ideally not have to develop opinions about so many community disputes.
+Here is one angry overview of the situation.

 1 Things we can safely ignore